Writers-of-the-Script/Website/src/content/docs/wiki/index.md

 ![Site Logo](../../../assets/wiki/Site-logo.png)

-is a collaborative wiki designed to document everything we know about The Broken Script.
+The Broken Script wiki is a collaborative wiki designed to document everything we know about The Broken Script.
 Individuals interested in participating in this effort can [register](Special:UserLogin/signup "wikilink") an account to contribute to this wiki or join the wiki's [Discord server](https://discord.gg/K4nacgXddJ) to participate in suggestions and theories about this ARG.

 All Rules and Guidelines regarding behaviour and styling can be found on [this page](/wiki/info/rules-guidelines).
 Please be sure to read and follow them.